mnlipp/jgrapes/ConsoleEchoApp.md

 Attaching the `InputStreamMonitor` to the `EchoUntilQuit` component establishes the composition relationship.
-The components' connection to their associated channel is established by passing the channel as argument to the component's constructor.
+The components' connection to their associated channel is established by passing the channel as argument to the respective component's constructor.

 The "application logic" is provided by the handler method of `EchoUntilQuit`.